duffyjp/dentropize/README.md

 ## Install

-* Copy in the dentropize.js to your project.
+* Copy in the dentropize.js to your project or use [jsDelivr](https://github.com/duffyjp/dentropize/issues/1).
   * `vendor/javascript/dentropize.js` for Rails.
 * Import the function
 * Add to the appropriate event for your framework.